HudsonSchumaker/Nes-8bit/Nes-VRAM-Buffer.md

 Byte 1: [VRAM adress lo byte]<br>
 Byte 2: [data byte]<br>
 <br>
-The VRAM address uses only 14 significant bits, so the two hi byte unsed id for flags that's <br>
+The VRAM address uses only 14 significant bits, so the two hi bytes unsed is for flags that's <br>
 indicate horizontal or vertical sequencies.